FutureProofHomes/Documentation/docs/satellite1-modifying-the-firmware.md

 | [v0.1.1](https://github.com/FutureProofHomes/Satellite1-ESPHome/releases/tag/v0.1.1)    | [2025.4.2](https://github.com/esphome/esphome/releases/tag/2025.4.2)  |

-## Import the Sat1 to your ESPHome Dashboard
+## Import the Sat1 to your ESPHome Dashboard and Take Control

 NOTE: Your Home Assistant instance must have the ability to run "Add-Ons".
 If you cannot run add-ons, see alternate ways to run this software by [reading ESPHome's official documentation](https://esphome.io/guides/getting_started_hassio#installing-esphome-device-compiler).